vijayarulmuthu/aie-certification-challenge/README.md

 # 📖 Bible Explorer — RAG-Powered Question Answering App

 Bible Explorer is a Retrieval-Augmented Generation (RAG) application that allows users to ask deep questions about the Bible and receive contextualized, scholarly responses.
-It uses fine-tuned embeddings, LangGraph orchestration, and Gradio UI.
+It uses LangGraph for orchestration, Cohere Rerank for contextual compression, OpenAI models for query decomposition and summarization, fine-tuned embeddings, and Gradio UI.

 ---